moler-group/scanning-squid/docs/pages/measurements.rst

 The initial approach of the sample is done by iteratively performing capacitive touchdowns and :meth:`instruments.atto.AttocubeController.step` towards the sample in the z direction until a touchdown is detected.
 The basic flow of :meth:`microscope.microscope.Microscope.approach` goes as follows:

-    - Run :meth:`microscope.microscope.Microscope.td_cap` to see if the SQUID is alread close to the sample.
+    - Run :meth:`microscope.microscope.Microscope.td_cap` to see if the SQUID is already close to the sample.
     - If no touchdown is detected, while the :meth:`microscope.microscope.Microscope.td_cap` loop is not broken:

         - Perform the requested number of z Attocube steps towards the sample